 - Ejected embers & sparks from the chimney

 Many thatch fires have been accredited to wood burners, multi-fuel stoves, flue malfunction, insufficient chimney height and poorly maintained chimneys.

-Our internal advice centre can offer comprehensive information with regard to thatch advice and preventative measures.
+Our internal advice centre can offer comprehensive information with regard to thatch fire safety advice and preventative measures.
 We can also provide information relating to the most suitable fire barriers or systems for your property.